Before 2020, the NHS in England experienced increasing demand and declining performance on its main waiting time measures.

 How have NHS staff numbers changed over time?

-Line graph showing percentage change in the number of doctors and nurses since 2010.
-Over the past five years the number of doctors increased by 26% and nurses by 25%.
+Line graph showing changes in the number of NHS doctor and nurses since 2010.

 These workforce figures do not adjust for changes in demand or activity.